Research Experience for Undergraduates

 The NNCI does not offer a network-wide REU program, but many of the NNCI sites conduct their own separate programs and the details for these are listed below.
 You must apply to each program separately.

 The NNCI REU program will have a networked NNCI REU Convocation.
 The Convocation is an end of program technical conference (2-3 days) held at one of the sites.
-Georgia Tech will host August 6-8, 2017.
-Participants from NNCI REU site programs will travel to Atlanta to present their results in poster and oral formats and network with their peers.
+RTNN will host in August 2018.
+Participants from NNCI REU site programs will travel to North Carolina State University to present their results in poster and oral formats and network with their peers.
 This is a wonderful culmination of the research experience.
 Most NNCI sites listed below will participate in the Convocation.

 All NNCI site REU programs have the following common features: